ghedo/pflask/README.md

 (yet?) support user namespaces, so that they need to be disabled (that's what the `--no-userns` option is for).

- * Build a Debian package:
+ * Build a Debian package inside a container:

 First, create the chroot directory: